latam-tech-office/2016-forum/README.md

     Address: 208.84.244.112
     ```

-    If that doesn't work, RHMAP will definitely fail.
+    If that doesn't work, <a href="https://www.redhat.com/en/technologies/mobile/application-platform">RHMAP</a> will definitely fail.

-3. You need an active Red Hat Subscription (ideally an Employee SKU) applied to all hosts which allows you to download all the necessary products.
+3. You need an active <a href="https://www.redhat.com/en/about/value-of-subscription">Red Hat Subscription</a> (ideally an Employee SKU) applied to all hosts which allows you to download all the necessary products.

 4. You need to be <a href="https://docs.openshift.com/container-platform/3.4/welcome/index.html">OpenShift</a> System Administrator in order to run this installer.
     ```